-- A move the check for (x % 2) != 0 to before the loop - B unroll the loop - C declare int sx = (int) sqrt(x) and change i < sqrt(x) to i < sx - D pull the (x % i) == 0 into a function isDivisibleBy - E change i < sqrt(x) to ii < x
+A move the check for (x % 2) != 0 to before the loop

+B unroll the loop

+C declare int sx = (int)sqrt(x) and change i < sqrt(x) to i < sx

+- D pull the (x % i) == 0 into a function isDivisibleBy - E change i < sqrt(x) to i\i < x

-Question 40: Suppose an array of char (8-bit values) $\{0x12, 0x34, 0x56, 0x78\}$ is stored at address 0x24 of a little-endian computer.
-What byte is stored at address 0x27?
+Question 40: Suppose an array of char (8-bit values) {0x12, 0x34, 0x56, 0x78} is stored at address 0x24 of a little-endian computer.
+What byte is stored at address 0x26?

-- A 0x56
+Α 0x56

-- B 0x00
+В 0x00 Answer:

-- C 0x65
+С 0x65

-- D A known value not listed here
+D A known value not listed here

-- E The byte at address 0x27 is not set by this array
+Е The byte at address 0x26 is not set by this array

-- F 0x34
+F 0x34

-- G 0x43
+G 0x43

-Question 41: Virtual addresses and caches are similar in that both lestion 42: Which one of the following optimizations does not provide any sn-pipelined processor, such as SEQ? peed benefit for a A B C D E F storing reused computed values in variables instead of recomputing them using more efficient algorithms loop unrolling invocation inlining reassociation all of the above provide speed benefits for non-pipelined processors Answer: Qu estion 43: If x is the most negative signed integer, what is $-x$? one negative one the most negative signed number the most positive signed number zero Answer: estion 44: If a page fault is resolved by the OS loading a new page into memoral than derived and control returned to the user ory, once the page the user program throws a user-code Exception and resumes at the nearest Answer: B C D the user program runs the instruction after the memory access instruction the user program aborts the user program re-runs the memory access instruction none of the above Qu estion 45: Interrupts are unlike the various non-interrupt kinds of exception ns in that the user code that was running during when an interrupt occurred is vays resumed after the interrupt is handled they are not caused by a particular instruction executing the exception table is not involved in their resolution the user code that was running during when an interrupt occurred is ver resumed after the interrupt is handled the are caused by a particular instruction executing the exception table is involved in their resolution none of the above distinguishes interrupts from non-interrupts Answer: edge: my honor as a student, I have neither given nor received aid on this exam.
-Yo ur signature here
+Question 41: Virtual addresses and caches are similar in that both

-- A can impact the performance of memory reads - B translate one address into another address - C are managed by cooperative effort of the operating system and the hardware - D are capable of generating exceptions/faults/interrupts
+Α can impact the performance of memory reads Answer:

+B translate one address into another address

+C are managed by cooperative effort of the operating system and the hardware

+D are capable of generating exceptions/faults/interrupts

+Question 42: Which one of the following optimizations does not provide any speed benefit for a non-pipelined processor, such as SEQ?

+- A storing reused computed values in variables instead of recomputing them

+- B using more efficient algorithms

+- C loop unrolling

+- D invocation inlining

+- E reassociation

+- F all of the above provide speed benefits for non-pipelined processors

+Question 43: If x is the most negative signed integer, what is -x?

+A one

+- B negative one

+- C the most negative signed number

+- D the most positive signed number

+- E zero

+Question 44: If a page fault is resolved by the OS loading a new page into memory, once the page fault handler is done and control returned to the user

+A the user program throws a user-code Exception and resumes at the nearest catch block

+- B the user program runs the instruction after the memory access instruction - C the user program aborts - D the user program re-runs the memory access instruction - E none of the above

+Question 45: Interrupts are unlike the various non-interrupt kinds of exceptions in that

+A the user code that was running during when an interrupt occurred is

+- always resumed after the interrupt is handled - B they are not caused by a particular instruction executing - C the exception table is not involved in their resolution

+D the user code that was running during when an interrupt occurred is

+- never resumed after the interrupt is handled - E the are caused by a particular instruction executing - F the exception table is involved in their resolution - G none of the above distinguishes interrupts from non-interrupts

+Pledge:

+Your signature here

+On my honor as a student, I have neither given nor received aid on this exam.

+1 Answer: